 How couples can get Chlamydia even if no one’s cheated

 One of the primary reasons Chlamydia can be transmitted without cheating is that the infection can remain dormant, or asymptomatic, for an extended period – often for weeks, months, or sometimes years.
-Indeed, many people with a Chlamydia infection will not experience any symptoms at all.
+Indeed, most people with a Chlamydia infection will not experience any symptoms at all.

 This means one partner may have unknowingly acquired the infection long before their current relationship began.